 Several cancer-causing chemicals and substances in the environment may put you at a higher risk for your lung cancer to relapse.
 Try to avoid or limit your exposure to these substances, especially at home or at your workplace.

 Radon is one such dangerous substance.
 It’s a natural gas that you can’t see, smell, or taste.
 Radon causes around 20,000 cases of lung cancer each year in the U.S. and is the second leading cause after smoking.
 It comes from rocks and dirt and can get trapped in your home or buildings.

-To avoid exposure, the Environmental Protection Agency recommends that you test your home or office for it.
-You can either purchase a do-it-yourself kit or hire a professional for an accurate test.
+To avoid exposure, the Environmental Protection Agency recommends that you test your home and office for it.
+You can either purchase a do-it-yourself kit or hire a professional to test for radon.
 As many as 1 out of every 15 homes in the U.S. may have high levels of the gas.